33 Reproducibility and workflow

 33.4 Quarto: code and prose together

-Quarto documents (.qmd) combine narrative text, code chunks, and their output in a single document.
-When you render the document, the code runs and the results appear inline.
-The document is the analysis.
+Quarto documents (.qmd) eliminate the gap by combining narrative text, code chunks, and their output in a single file.
+When you render the document, the code runs and the results appear inline:

 ---